We have an obligation to love Hashem and to love our fellow Jews. Whom do we have to love more, G-d or man?

-He was a man who was in love with Hashem, he so couldn’t share his time freely with other people.
-And so although his heart was in gemilas chasodim – he was instrumental in founding free lone societies everywhere.
-He was busy helping poor brides, poor yeshiva men.
+A man who is in love with Hashem can’t share his time freely with other people.
+And so although the Chofetz Chaim’s heart was in gemilas chassadim – he was instrumental in founding free loan societies everywhere.
+He was busy helping poor brides and poor yeshiva men.
 He gave advice to everyone; he was available for all those in need.
 He did all the good deeds that you can imagine.
-But he did it all because he loved Hashem.
-And that’s why he didn’t spend more time than was needed with other people; if he could avoid being a crony and hanging around together with people he did that.
-Because it detracted from his loyalty, his allegiance, and his clinging to Hashem.
+And yet he didn’t spend much time with other people; if he could avoid being a crony and hanging around together with people, that’s what he did.
+Because to do otherwise detracted from his loyalty, his allegiance and his clinging to Hashem.
 And בכל לבבך means with all your heart, with no divided loyalties.

 TAPE # 555